HOW TO BUILD ANY PRODUCT IN A FAMILY ON-DEMAND

-HOW TO BUILD-TO-ORDER PRODUCT FAMILIES
+HOW TO DESIGN AND BUILD PLATFORMS OF PRODUCT FAMILIES

-Product families must be based on all four of the following criteria:
+Product families must be based on all four of the

 1) customer/marketing feasibility, with the focus on profitability over completeness